DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Discussion

 \subsubsection{External Validity}

 The Ethereum ecosystem is rapidly evolving.
-For example, Solidity v0.6.1 was released in January 2020, while the latest version as of April 2022 is Solidity v0.8.19.
-There are many differences between various compiler versions, and some SWC weaknesses may disappear due to updates in the Solidity compiler.
+For example, Solidity v0.6.1 was released in January 2020, while the latest version as of April 2023 is Solidity v0.8.20.
+There are many differences between the various compiler versions, and some kinds of SWC weakness may disappear due to updates of the Solidity compiler.
 Although developers are allowed to choose older Solidity compiler versions, there is a trend towards the use of newer compilers.
-Fortunately, most of the DApps we collected in this paper used compiler versions higher than 0.6+.
+Fortunately, most of the DApps we collected in this paper used compiler versions greater than 0.6+.
 In the future, we will update our dataset to ensure that it remains up to date.